Bifidelity Parameter Estimation Using Conditional Diffusion Models: Numerical Experiments

 where $\epsilon \sim \mathcal{N}(0, \Sigma)$ represents the Monte Carlo estimation error.
 To understand the uncertainty in our parameter estimates due to this model error, we approximate the covariance matrix $\Sigma$ as:

 where $N_{\rm grid} = 20$ points are randomly sampled from the parameter domain $\Gamma$.
-Since we assume no access to the exact form of the SDE in \eqref{eq:SDE_example_eqn}, we use $N_{\rm MC} = 10^5$ simulations to obtain the ground truth statistics in Eq.~\eqref{variance_estimator_SDE_example}.
+In this example we assume no access to the exact form of the SDE in \eqref{eq:SDE_example_eqn}, we use $N_{\rm MC} = 10^5$ simulations to obtain the ground truth statistics in Eq.~\eqref{variance_estimator_SDE_example}.

 The goal is to approximate the posterior density $p_{\Theta|Y}(\theta|\bm{y})$ for a given observation $\bm{y}$.
-While the expectation $\mathbb{E}[\cdot]$ and standard deviation $S[\cdot]$ of the solution $Y_T$ of Eq.~\eqref{eq:SDE_example_eqn} can be computed exactly for known $\theta$, our data-driven setting assumes the governing SDE is unknown.
+While the expectation $\mathbb{E}[\cdot]$ and standard deviation $S[\cdot]$ of the solution $Y_T$ of Eq.~\eqref{eq:SDE_example_eqn} can be computed exactly for known $\theta$, our data-driven setting assumes the forward model is unknown.
 Thus, we rely solely on numerical simulation to generate input-output pairs for parameter estimation.